-The Vista® models that measure 26 to less than 40 feet are considered Class 2 powerboats.
-All Class 2 powerboats are required to carry two (2) B-1 type approved hand portable fire extinguishers or one (1) B-2 type approved hand portable fire extinguisher.
-When a fixed fire extinguishing system is installed in machinery space(s), at least one (1) B-1 type approved hand portable fire extinguisher is required.
+HorizonTM models that are Class 2 powerboats (26 to less than 40 feet) are required to carry two (2) B-1 type approved hand portable fire extinguishers or one (1) B-2 type approved hand portable fire extinguisher.
+When a fixed fire extinguishing system is installed in machinery space(s), at least one (1) B-1 type approved hand portable fire extinguisher is recommended.